-Upon the recommendation and approval of the Audit Committee, the Board of Directors has approved the selection of Arthur Andersen LLP as independent public accountants to audit the financial statements of the Company for the fiscal year ending November 24, 2001.
+Upon the recommendation and approval of the Audit Committee, the Board of Directors has approved the selection of Arthur Andersen LLP as independent public accountants to audit the financial statements of the Company for the fiscal year ending November 30, 2002.
 This selection is being presented to the stockholders for their ratification at the Annual Meeting of Stockholders.
-The firm of Arthur Andersen LLP is considered well qualified.
+After taking into consideration recent events affecting Arthur Andersen LLP, given the confidence in and respect for the audit team from Arthur Andersen LLP with whom the Audit Committee and the Company have worked over the past four years, the firm of Arthur Andersen LLP is considered well qualified.
 Representatives of Arthur Andersen LLP are expected to be present at the Annual Meeting of Stockholders with an opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.

 Audit Fees.
-The Company paid Arthur Andersen LLP \$271,000 in aggregate fees for the 2000 annual audit and for review of the Company's financial statements included in its Form 10-Qs for the 2000 fiscal year.
+The Company paid to Arthur Andersen LLP \$285,000.00 in aggregate fees for the 2001 annual audit and for review of the Company's financial statements included in its Form 10-Qs for the 2001 fiscal year.